MiguelCastillo/bit-loader/README.md

 > You can alternatively use the short form `ignore: ["react", "jquery"]` when configuring ignore rules for bit-loader instances.

 By default, ignore rules in bit-loader instances will prevent the `transform` and `dependency` pipelines from processing modules.
 You can further customize which pipelines ignore which modules by specifying a `services` array with the names of the pipelines that ought to skip module processing.
+The valid pipelines are `resolve`, `fetch`, `transform`, `dependency`, and `precompile`.

 The following example illustrates how to configure a plugin so that it ignores all modules in `src/views`